THE FÊTE IMPÉRIALE PRINTS

 The Appolonie print brightens up the Camus Jumpsuit or the Chloé shirt.

-For this second spring-summer installment, Laura Gauthier Petit has imagined the Corsica print through her photos of vacations on the island of beauty.
-We find the key elements; the straw-tails, the miraculous virgin, the cliffs of Bonifacio, the sheepfolds and the oleander.
+For this second spring-summer installment, Laura Gauthier Petit imagined the Corsica print through her photos of vacations on the Isle of Beauty.
+Key elements include straw-tails, the miraculous virgin, Bonifacio cliffs, shepherd's huts and oleander.

-Like a postcard, this print is like a souvenir of a vacation brought back from the island of beauty, a real tribute to Corsica.
-Mixing emblematic landscapes, Miraculous Virgin medals and vintage-inspired lettering, this sublime postcard honors the Corsican lands, all in slightly sepia tones reinforcing the "heritage" dimension of this inspired creation.
+Like a postcard, this print is like a vacation souvenir brought back from the Isle of Beauty, a true tribute to Corsica.
+Combining emblematic landscapes, a Miraculous Virgin medal and vintage-inspired lettering, this sublime Postcard is a tribute to the Corsican lands, with light sepia tones reinforcing the "heritage" dimension of this inspired creation.

-The Corsica collection is a mural tribute to Corsica,
+The Corsica collection is a fresco tribute to Corsica,

-island dear to Laura Gauthier Petit where her family is originally from.
-It is revealed in a first Fall-Winter section through the print Immortelles, the endemic flower of the island.
-Flowers and fruits are mixed to create a colorful print that is declined on pieces in silk, velvet and pleated.
+an island dear to Laura Gauthier Petit, from which her in-laws hail.
+The first Fall-Winter collection features Immortelles, the island 's endemic flower.
+Flowers and fruit are blended to create a colorful print on silk, velvet and pleated pieces.

 For this collection, imagined against the background of confinement, the designer wanted to create a dreamlike world populated by ostriches and symbols to make room for daydreams and lightness at the heart of the chaos of uncertainties .The Persephone print wasborn from this desire .Inspired by a cabinet of curiosities, this motif combines 19th century colonial imagery , tropical botany and references to Antiquity.
 The mischievous ostrich named Persephone symbolises the values of lightness and freedom of Fête Impériale.